EHRI/ehri-rest/src/site/markdown/identifiers.md

  - `us` => `005578` => `doc_1` => `1` => `2` => `3` (remove leading/training replacements)
  - `us-005578-doc_1-1-2-3` (joining sections with hyphens)

+## Identifiers for descriptions

+Descriptions for items (e.g. documentary units, repositories etc) also have identifiers that are unique within their scope (the item.)
+A description's local identifier is typically its [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2) 3-letter language code, with an optional additional disambiguator if there is more than one description in the same language.
+The global identifier of a description is its item's global identifier joined via a period (".").
+For example:

+ - `us-005578-doc_1-1-2-3.eng` (description local ID appended with a period.)

 ## Restrictions

 This scheme places some restrictions on what can be used as an identifier in an EHRI item: